Migrating Data From Arc to the Isilon archival storage

 The options on this rsync command are useful when synchronizing your data to a remote location.
 The first time you run this command, a copy of the file and directory structure is created at the remote location.
 After the initial copy, if some files then change on the source side and the command is run again, only those changes are copied to the remote location.

-Also, if the rsync data transfer is interrupted for some reason, you can just re-run the command to copy over and sync those items that did not get previously copied or updated.
+Regarding interruptions in a rsync copy, if the data transfer is interrupted for some reason, you can just re-run the rsync command to again and sync those items that did not get previously copied or updated the previous time.

 See the man page for rsync for additional information and details on the command.

-OpenSSH suite.
-Assuming your Arc username is abc123, a simple scp transfer that pushes a file named "filetest" from your /work/abc123 directory on Shamu to your similar work directory on ARC would look like this:
+The Linux cp (copy) command is the built in copy utility for the operating system.
+A simple cp transfer that copies a file named "filetest" from your /work/abc123 /vault/research/COX/abc123 directory on Shamu to your /vault/research directory on ARC would look like this:

-You can use wildcards in the scp command as shown below:
+You can use wildcards with the cp command as shown below:

 This will copy all files that end in ".txt" to the Arc environment.